-- Discrete curriculum time - (eg separate planned curriculum time i.e. Circle Time and Co-operative games.
-The planned Scheme of Work for PSHE and Citizenship is part of the KS1 and KS2 Curriculum Maps, including SEAL). - Teaching through and in other subjects/curriculum areas; and - PSHE and Citizenship activities and school events
+- Discrete curriculum time

+(planned curriculum time using 'Jigsaw' The mindful approach to PSHE which has been devised by Jan Lever Education consultancy and training .).

+- Teaching through and in other subjects/curriculum areas; and

+- PSHE and Citizenship activities and school events

-(Examples of such activities and events include: Young Enterprise projects, school councils, projects; working with local authorities and the community; special days/weeks on health; residential experiences, planning class activities, fundraising for charities, taking part in assemblies, guidance and support systems).
+(examples of such activities and events include: Young Enterprise projects, school councils, projects; working with local authorities and the community; special days/weeks on health; residential experiences, planning class activities, fundraising for charities, taking part in assemblies, guidance and support systems).